tc39/proposal-temporal/docs/zoneddatetime.md

 This method overrides the `Object.prototype.toString()` method and provides a convenient, unambiguous string representation of `zonedDateTime`.
 The string is "round-trippable".
 This means that it can be passed to `Temporal.ZonedDateTime.from()` to create a new `Temporal.ZonedDateTime` object with the same field values as the original.

+The output precision can be controlled with the `fractionalSecondDigits` or `smallestUnit` option.
+If no options are given, the default is `fractionalSecondDigits: 'auto'`, which omits trailing zeroes after the decimal point.

+The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.DateTime.round()`.
+Note that rounding may change the value of other units as well.

 The string format output by this method can be parsed by [`java.time.ZonedDateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) as long as the calendar is `iso8601`.
 For more information on `Temporal`'s extensions to the ISO string format and the progress towards becoming a published standard, see [ISO standard extensions](./iso-string-ext.md).